 Auroville cafe

-If you feel like trying Indian food, this is the place.
-They have many varieties of Thalis and I tried two different ones on different occasions.
-It was delicious.
-Their samosas are good too.
-I visited this place a few times as it was close to the hotel I stayed in.
+If you want to try Indian food, this is the place.
+They have many varieties of Thalis.
+I tried two different ones on different occasions.
+They were delicious.
+Their samosas are good, too.
+I visited this place a few times because it was close to my hotel.

 Ukrop cafe is equally good and their service is excellent.
 It is a great place for vegans.